N. B. This article has been expanded and revised 16 December 2019.

 6040 Bowling Green Road

-The pursuing Union army swept through the plantation two days later and while they controlled the area, frequently searched the grounds for hidden Confederates.
+Two days later, pursuing Union troops swept through the plantation and continued to frequently search the grounds for hidden Confederates while they held the area.
 Wounded soldiers, knowing of the Caldwell’s pro-Confederate leanings, sought out the house as a hiding place.
 A story told by the Caldwell family involves soldiers being hidden in the cupola that once topped the house.
 Mr. Caldwell kept bees in the cupola and Confederates would be dressed in bee suits and hidden there.
-When Union troops would search the house they wouldn’t enter the cupola because of the bees.
+When Union troops would search the house, the bees prevented them from searching the cupola

 - Episode 2.
 “Octagon Hall.”
 Most Terrifying Places in America, Season 7.
 Travel Channel.
 Originally aired 22 October 2010.